apache/cassandra/doc/source/operating/blacklisting_partitions.rst

 As cache loads blacklisted partitions from ``system_distributed.blacklisted_partitions``, it checks if cache size exceeds the size limit.
 The moment cache size exceeeds the size limit, no more partitions are loaded into the cache, and only those partitions that have been loaded so far would be blacklisted.
 A warning would be logged to indicate the same.
+In order to restore determinism in the blacklisted partitions cache, operator has a couple of choices
+- Delete a few blacklisted partitions from ``system_distributed.blacklisted_partitions``
-Size limit on the cache can be changed using the yaml property, or dynamically using below nodetool command ``nodetool blacklistedpartitions --cache-size-limit-in-mb=150 --refreshcache``
+- Increase size limit on the cache in order to accommodate all the blacklisted partitions.
+This can be done using the mentioned yaml property, or dynamically using below nodetool command.
+``nodetool blacklistedpartitions --cache-size-limit-in-mb=150 --refreshcache``